x7l7j8cc/ksigpatch-updater/README.md

 # Kosmos Sigpatch-Updater
 Original App by [ITotalJustice](https://github.com/ITotalJustice), ive only done some modification to Kosmos Only Users.

-This is an updater for your Kosmos sigpatches!
-Currently it has the option to:
+This update your Kosmos sigpatches, and currently it has the option to:

 * Download Mini patches for ES/FS Only
 * Download Full patches for Tinfoil Support

 ![Img](images/2020041718070200-DB1426D1DFD034027CECDE9C2DD914B8.jpg)